jrglasgow/govdelivery/govdelivery_taxonomy/README.txt

 Give your stakeholders flexibility in topic subscription.
-The GovDelivery taxonomy integration module for Drupal automatically creates subscription topics for every taxonomy term or content tag that you create within your Drupal instance.
+The GovDelivery taxonomy integration module for Drupal automatically creates subscription topics for every taxonomy term or content tag in select vocabularies that you create within your Drupal instance.
 Your website visitors will be able to subscribe to the taxonomy terms and content tags.
 When a new page, story, or custom content type is published with tags, all interested subscribers will be automatically notified with a DCM Bulletin send.